edl78/weed_training/readme.md

 - Make a new dataset in two ways: By including the flag -m "True" in the weed_training docker-compose.yml.
 By running this docker-compose a new training will also be started.
 Or start the separate compose file: `docker-compose -f docker-compose-make-new-dataset.yml up`

+# Academic citation

+Please see the [main webpage](https://openweeds.linkoping-ri.se/howtocite.html) for information on how to cite.